cheynepierce/SalesforceStyleGuide/README.md

 Good: Student_Program__c
 ```

+Don't give a custom object the same name as a standard object.
+Sure, the API names will be different,
+but it's impossible to tell them apart when selecting them from a picklist, such as when creating a workflow rule.

 Custom field names should follow the same convention as custom object names.
 In cases where a field represents the same type of data as a field on a different object,
 use the same name whenever possible